Universal structure of measurement-induced information in many-body ground states

 In Chern insulators, the strange correlator decays as a power law (in particular, for the free-fermion case $\sim r^{-1}$)~\cite{you2014wave,wu2015quantum,lepori2023strange}, which can be understood by mapping to the standard correlator in the one-dimensional CFT.
 Since in the CFT, MIE is lower-bounded by the averaged square of strange correlators (see Appendix.~\ref{ap:strangecorrelatorMIE}), we expect the universal part of MIE in Chern insulators also features a power-law behavior.

 To investigate this question, we numerically study the MIE in a two band model on a square lattice introduced by Ref.~\cite{neupert2011fractional}, which holds non-trivial Chern number.
 As shown in Fig.~\ref{fig:CI_layout}(a), the model consists of two sublattices $a$ and $b$, where nearest-neighbor hopping amplitudes are $t_1e^{i\pi/4}$ along the arrow direction and next-nearest-neighbor hopping amplitudes are $t_2$ and $-t_2$ along the dashed and dotted diagonals.
 To compare the results with trivial insulator, we add a staggered one-site potential, which is $V$ for $a$ sublattice and $-V$ for $b$ sublattice.
-For $-4t_2/t_1<V<4t_2/t_1$, the band features Chern number $C=1$, while for $V>4t_2/t_1$ or $V<-4t_2/t_1$, the band is trivial.
+The total tight-binding Hamiltonian reads